thohenadl/pomp/README.md

 Guidelines on how to contribute to the project.

 ## License
-plese refer to LICENSE file.
+Please refer to LICENSE file.